SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 ##### Removal of Cumulocity IoT Device SDKs in favor of thin-edge.io

 As of release 10.16 we will remove the Cumulocity IoT Device SDKs.
 This includes the removal of the [C++ Device SDK instructions](https://cumulocity.com/guides/10.15.0/device-sdk/cpp/), and the [Linux Agent guides](https://cumulocity.com/guides/10.15.0/device-sdk/linux-agent-user-guide/) from our public documentation.
-While they are not supported and further maintained, the code can be found in our [open-source repositories](https://github.com/SoftwareAG) in case you still have them in use.
+While they are not supported or further maintained, the code can be found in our [open-source repositories](https://github.com/SoftwareAG) in case you still have them in use.

 As a recommended mechanism to integrate Linux-based devices into Cumulocity IoT we advise you to use [thin-edge.io](https://thin-edge.io/), which is actively developed by Software AG and open-source community partners.
 For customers with enterprise-grade support & maintenance needs, a commercial variant (Cumulocity IoT Thin Edge) can be purchased.